-Energy companies have started installing smart meters in homes across Great Britain - most homes should have one by 2020.
+Energy companies have started installing smart meters in homes in England, Scotland and Wales - most homes should have one by 2020.

-A smart meter sends an electronic meter reading to your energy supplier, meaning:
+A smart meter sends an electronic meter reading to your energy supplier.
+This means that:

-- they won’t need to take a manual meter reading
+- a manual meter reading doesn’t need to be taken

 - you won’t get estimated bills

-You’ll also get a digital display in your home, helping you to keep track of how much energy you’re using and how much it’s costing.
+You’ll also get a digital display in your home.
+This shows how much energy you use and what it costs.

-You won’t have to pay for your smart meter or digital display up front - the cost will be included in your energy bill.
+You don’t have to pay for your smart meter or digital display up front - the cost is included in your energy bill.

-A smart meter won’t change how you currently pay your energy bill, eg monthly or pre-paid.
+A smart meter doesn’t change how you pay your energy bill, eg monthly or pre-paid.

 Read about how smart meters work, or contact your energy supplier or the Energy Saving Advice Service.